shortphatman/short_url/README.md

 Transforms any url to a short version to be easily used

 ## Requirements
-Multiviews Options must be enabled for this to work
+* Multiviews Options must be enabled for this to work
+* http:// or https// must precent long url for it to work

 ## Database
 MySQL